 home > menu > about > the dynamic

 To take time to examine the issues that this type of collective desire raised, we organised, in January 2011, at Modern Academy of Continuing Education (MACE), Calcutta, an international internal seminar.
 We gathered academics, artists and social workers fromMexico, India and France to listen and speak to us, and, by speaking to us, to enrich our views, to widen our horizons.
 Women from rural, tribal and semi-urban areas of Bengal were also invited: their testimonies and analyses helped us to not lose sight of the concrete realities in which we wished to be inscribed.

-Set up on a voluntary basis, the construction of the centre took several years – especially as some damage was caused by the passing of a cyclone in 2013… But cultural activities started as of autumn 2011.
+Set up on a voluntary basis, the construction of the Centre took several years – especially as some damage was caused by a cyclone in 2013… But cultural activities started as of autumn 2011.
 Apart from visual-creation workshops (two by a Mexican and one by two Colombian artists), I suggested that we continue the festival that I had previously organised in Mexico City: the Night of Theatre.
-The Indian event would reproduce the Mexican one on one point: directors and choreographers from Europe and Latin America would be invited to work on the spot for a few weeks with artists from the host country, and together prepare performances presented on the Night.
-(In Mexico, creations were then restaged during the season.)
+The Indian event would reproduce the Mexican one on one point: directors and choreographers from Europe, Latin America, Asia or Africa would be invited to work on the spot for a few weeks with artists from the host country, and together prepare performances presented on the Night.
+(In Mexico, creations were then restaged during the season for a couple of months.)
 In the Indian event, what changed, from the perspective of our guests, was that collaboration was developed with actors and dancers who were also tribal farmers; from the perspective of our spectators, what was different was the organisation of the festival, not in a cultural hotspot in a large urban centre, but on the periphery, in aremote village.
-In February 2012, we had proof that there was meaning in our wager: some sixty urban spectators, after 5 and a half hours of travelling, by train then bus, mingled with the public from the tribal zone (around 300 persons).
-Ever since the Night of Theatre has been held every year.
+In February 2012, we had proof that there was meaning in our wager: for Night of Theatre n°5, some fifty urban spectators, after five and a half hours of travelling, by train then bus, mingled with the public from the tribal zone (around 300 persons).
+Here is an extract of the leaflet programme we distributed during the event: